qwertie/ecsharp/lemp/lemp-pattern-matching.md

 		throw new ArgumentOutOfRangeException("index");
 ~~~

-Loyc.Essentials.dll contains all of the methods shown here; `IsInRangeExcl` is an extension method in class `Loyc.In`, while the `Range` is currently placed in the `Loyc.Collections` namespace and returns a variable of type `NumRange<Num,Math>` where `Num` is a numeric type such as `int`, and `Math` is a helper type that allows `NumRange` to perform arithmetic on that numeric type (it is needed since .NET does not define math interfaces for built-in types.)
+Loyc.Essentials.dll contains all of the methods shown here; `IsInRangeExcludeHi` is an extension method in class `Loyc.Range`.
+While `Range.ExcludeHi` is in the `Loyc` namespace, it returns a variable of type `Loyc.Collections.NumRange<Num,Math>` where `Num` is a numeric type such as `int`, and `Math` is a helper type that allows `NumRange` to perform arithmetic on that numeric type (it is needed since .NET does not define math interfaces for built-in types.)
 It is worth noting that `NumRange` implements `IReadOnlyList<Num>`, so you can use it in `foreach` loops and LINQ expressions.

-Since the expression `x in range` just calls `range.Contains(x)`, it also works with standard collection types.
+Since the expression `x in range` just calls `range.Contains(x)`, it is compatible with standard collection types.

 ### Wrapping up ###